liuyao12/ConvNets-PDE-perspective/README.md

 What I'm saying is that the perspective of PDE can get you quite a lot of the design of the modern ConvNets — consisting almost entirely of 3x3 and 1x1, with skip connections — more naturally and more directly.
 Moreover, it suggests other ways of tweaking the architecture:

-1. In such PDEs, one always needs to impose a boundary condition (BC), which is simply padding in conv.
-It seems that only the padding with 0 (Dirichlet BC) is ever used.
+1. In such PDEs, one always needs to impose a *boundary condition* (BC), which is simply padding in conv.
+It seems that only "padding with 0" (Dirichlet BC) is ever used.
 One could instead try to implement the Neumann BC (by using `padding_mode="reflect"`), which could make traveling waves bounce back and thereby retain more information.

 1. One special type of PDEs, called **symmetric hyperbolic systems** (Maxwell and Dirac equations are prominent linear examples), would be interesting to implement.
 Or instead, we could help make the ConvNet more "hyperbolic" by putting a suitable regularization term in the loss function.

-1.The PDEs here are all "constant coefficients" (i.e., the coefficients are constant in the x and y variables, but do vary in t).
+1. The PDEs here are all "constant coefficients" (i.e., the coefficients are constant in the x and y variables, but do vary in t).
 What if we make them vary in x and y as well?
 That is, after the standard 3x3 conv, multiply the result by the "coordinate function" of the form $ax+by+c$.
 Taking the latest torchvision code for ResNet, here are the relevant changes that can be made (easily adaptable to other ConvNets):

 ``` python